Top 10 Lynyrd Skynyrd Songs

 "Call Me the Breeze"From: 'Second Helping' (1974)

 The closing song on the band's second album was written by Oklahoma bluesman JJ Cale.
 Skynyrd's version is looser, funkier and, frankly, much better.
 By the end of the song, they totally own it.
 The band has a great time slathering its Southern boogie (dig those greasy guitars!) in a sauce of sassy, brassy horns.

 Another down-tempo track from the debut (see No. 10 on our list of the Top 10 Lynyrd Skynyrd Songs) and another wistful cut about life lessons learned along the way.
-Like 'Free Bird,' 'Tuesday's Gone' takes its good ol' time working to a big finish.
-Its ending isn't as climatic as 'Free Bird''s, but with Van Zant, an organ and multiple guitars angling for space, it's nearly as gorgeous.
+Like "Free Bird," "Tuesday's Gone" takes its good ol' time working to a big finish.
+Its ending isn't as climatic as the one from "Free Bird," but with Van Zant, an organ and multiple guitars angling for space, it's nearly as gorgeous.

 The opening and title song of the band's fourth album is a bit of good-ol'-boy machismo wrapped in a snaky riff supplied by guitarist Gary Rossington.
 The LP is mostly a mess of tossed-off sketches and Southern-rock bluster, but this song is the real deal -- three and a half minutes of Van Zant's snarly twang fronting a bluesy roadhouse shuffle.

 "Saturday Night Special"From: 'Nuthin' Fancy' (1975)